JJ/hoborg/README.md

 How this can help
 -----------------------

 Read the [installation instructions](INSTALL.md) to get your very own novel going in Github.
+They are long-ish, but may be worth the while.

 Navigating the repository
 ---------------------------------